 Your doctor may recommend a stress test to:

-Diagnose heart rhythm problems (arrhythmias).
-Heart arrhythmias occur when the electrical impulses that coordinate your heart rhythm don't function properly, causing your heart to beat too fast, too slowly or irregularly.
+- Diagnose heart rhythm problems (arrhythmias).
+Heart arrhythmias occur when the electrical signals that coordinate your heartbeat don't work properly.
+An arrhythmia can cause your heart to beat too fast, too slowly or irregularly.

-Guide treatment of heart disorders.
-If you've already been diagnosed with a heart condition, an exercise stress test can help your doctor find out how well treatment is working.
-It may also be used to help establish the treatment plan for you by showing how much exercise your heart can handle.
+- Guide treatment of heart disorders.
+If you've already been diagnosed with a heart condition, an exercise stress test can help your doctor determine if your current treatment is working.
+The test results also help your doctor decide on the best treatment for you.

 - Low blood pressure.
-Blood pressure may drop during or immediately after exercise, possibly causing you to feel dizzy or faint.
+Your blood pressure may drop during or immediately after exercise, possibly causing you to feel dizzy or faint.
 The problem should go away after you stop exercising.

 - Abnormal heart rhythms (arrhythmias).
-Arrhythmias brought on by an exercise stress test usually go away soon after you stop exercising.
+Arrhythmias that occur during an exercise stress test usually go away soon after you stop exercising.

 - Heart attack (myocardial infarction).
-Although exceedingly rare, it's possible that an exercise stress test could cause a heart attack.
+Although very rare, it's possible that an exercise stress test could cause a heart attack.

 How you prepare

-Your doctor will give you specific instructions on how to prepare for your stress test.
+Your doctor will tell you how to prepare for your stress test.